 Punitive damages are intended to do three (3) things:

 - Act as a deterrent to other companies

 - Punish the defendant for his behavior

 When it comes to awarding punitive damages, however, a lot of people believe juries take it too far.
 For a long time, juries were given unlimited discretion when it came to punishing corporate defendants.

 Now, all punitive damage awards in mass tort cases require judicial review.
 Judges are also given certain guidelines to determine if punitive damage awards are reasonable.
 It’s their job to make sure these damages are not unconstitutionally excessive.

 Over the last fifty years, courts have put rules into place to make sure punitive damages awards are in line with common sense and fairness.

 What are Some of the Limits on Punitive Damages?

 The courts can’t do anything to make juries find for the defendants.
 However, they have put things into place to limit the amount of money a jury can award a plaintiff.
 They want to make sure punitive damage awards are based in reality.

-Courts require that the amount of damages awarded be related to the actual harm inflicted.
-So, if someone is suing a company for intangible injuries, they can’t expect to receive millions in punitive damages.
+Courts require that the number of damages awarded is related to the actual harm inflicted.
+So, if someone issuing a company for intangible injuries, they can’t expect to receive millions in punitive damages.
 The emphasis is on non-injury economic cases.